-Section 7.
+Section 5.
 Effective Date.
-This Ordinance shall become effective immediately upon adoption.
+This Ordinance shall take effect immediately upon adoption on second reading.

-The foregoing Ordinance was offered by Councilmember Cabrera who moved its adoption.
-The motion was seconded by Councilmember Mariaca upon being put to a vote, the vote was as follows:
+The foregoing Ordinance was offered by Councilmember Mariaca who moved its adoption.
+The motion was seconded by Vice Mayor Cabral upon being put to a vote, the vote was as follows:

 Mayor Juan Carlos Bermudez Yes

-Vice Mayor Ana Maria Rodriguez Yes
+Vice Mayor Digna Cabral Yes

 Councilman Pete Cabrera Yes

-Councilwoman Christi Fraga Yes

 Councilwoman Claudia Mariaca Yes

+Councilman Oscar Puig-Corve Yes

-PASSED AND ADOPTED on FIRST READING this 8 day of August, 2018.
+PASSED AND ADOPTED on FIRST READING this 8 day of December, 2021.

-PASSED AND ADOPTED on SECOND READING this 12 day of September, 2018.
+PASSED AND ADOPTED on SECOND READING this 12 day of January, 2022.

-JUAN CARLOS BERMUDEZ, MAYOR
+S BERMUDEZ, MAYOR JUAN C